Raifa21/Raifa21/README.md

 Hey there!

-I'm Raifa, offer holder for ComSci@Cambridge!
+I'm Raifa, soon-to-be a fresher @Cambridge for ComSci!

 I make useful desktop/web applications for VRChat.